To improve health care delivery in the United States, simplify the customer.

 |Pharmaceutical or medical device supplier||The physician who uses or prescribes, plus the patient who receives the treatment, plus the direct payer (hospital/ pharmacy) plus the final payer from the many in the hospital list above|

-These customers don’t have alignment in their definition of value, making it hard to maximize customer value and eliminate waste.
-The United States is currently debating a proposal to replace Affordable Care Act legislation from 2010 with a Republican sponsored bill titled, the American Health Care Act.
-Neither of these systems simplify the definition of customer.
-The remainder of this article will consider two alternative health care models that do simplify the health care customer.
+In short, these customers don’t have alignment in their definition of value.
+Therefore, making it hard to maximize customer value and also eliminate waste.
+The United States is currently debating a proposal to replace the Affordable Care Act legislation from 2010.
+The replacement would be a Republican-sponsored bill titled, the American Health Care Act.
+Overall, neither of these systems simplifies the definition of customer.
+The remainder of this article will consider two alternative healthcare models that do simplify the healthcare customer.

 Single-payer national health insurance

-The “Medicare for all,” concept of single-payer health insurance mandates a governmental or quasi-public agency organizing health care financing, while the delivery of care remains largely in private hands.
-The customer in a national single-payer system is now simply the resident and taxpayer.
+The “Medicare for all,” concept of single-payer health insurance mandates a governmental or quasi-public agency organizing health care financing.
+Meanwhile, the delivery of care remains largely in private hands.
+Currently, the customer in a national single-payer system is simply the resident and taxpayer.
 The national system will pool risks as is done for Medicare currently, but guarantee coverage for all.
-There are many sources that describe this concept well; one you can review is the Bernie Sanders website.
+There are many sources that describe this concept well.

 The typical issue raised about single-payer health care is that some residents will need more care than what they pay into the system as a taxpayer.
-Responsible taxpayers don’t like to have their tax dollars pay for someone who may be unhealthy, or elects to utilize expensive emergency care unnecessarily.
-Other issues to single-payer national health care are discussed as we examine the opposite alternative next.
+Surely, responsible taxpayers don’t like to have their tax dollars pay for someone who may be unhealthy.
+Similarly, they don’t want to pay for someone who elects to utilize expensive emergency care unnecessarily.
+Other issues to single-payer national health care are also discussed as we examine the opposite alternative next.

 Free market health care

-I recently finished reading The Righteous Mind – Why Good People are Divided By Politics and Religion by Jonathan Haidt and found in it a great description of free market health care.
+I recently finished reading The Righteous Mind – Why Good People are Divided By Politics and Religion by Jonathan Haidt.
+In it, I found a great description of free-market health care.
 The book quotes an article by David Goldhill, a businessman whose father was killed by hospital inquired infection in 2007.
 Here is the direct quote from the book: